szepeviktor/dategrep/README.md

     time format string can contain the conversion specifications described in the _strptime(3)_ manual page.
 Currently only the specifiers "AaBbcHMSdDIlmnYzZRrTFehkCyXx%" are supported.

+    Any fractional seconds (e.g., nanoseconds) included in the input string are skipped and ignored for the purposes of date and time calculations.
+The %S specifier only processes the integer part of the seconds value and does not retain or utilize nanoseconds in computations.

     This option can be given multiple times.
 In this case dategrep tries every format in the order given until it can match a line.